↓

 Violin anatomy and this picture that I see

 Violin anatomy is basically the same across almost all models.
 Except for those cool, modern ones you see contemporary players dancing around with on stages and streets.
-And there’s quite a bit more going on that you might notice at … Read the rest
+And there’s quite a bit more going on that you might notice at … The rest of the story…

 Posted in music history, Rhymes, Tony Funderburk | Tagged music history, rhyme and reason, Tony Funderburk